 The Audience Award will be selected by members of the audience by an anonymous poll taken after the screening of the films.

 All submitted films without previous screenings in Chicago are eligible for consideration for the Pride Film Festival.
+Films should not exceed 15 minutes.

 Applicants submitting Films that contain significant non-English spoken dialogue must provide on-screen English subtitles.